Industrial toilet paper holder crate… that blew up Facebook

 When you know a piece works well in a room for all the right reasons, it’s BIG.

-But for fun, I showed it on Facebook over the weekend.
-Know what happened?
+But for fun, I shared it on Facebook over the weekend.
+And know what happened?

 Facebook blew up! 🙂 I don’t think ANY of my projects have ever received over 200 likes yet not to mention 23 shares.

 Anyway, that proved this little toilet paper storage idea was a good one, and deserved a highlight!

 I think it did well because it is easy and it does work.
 And looks cool too!